dadrus/heimdall/docs/content/docs/guides/traefik.md

     parent: "Guides"
 ---

-[Traefik Proxy](https://doc.traefik.io/traefik/) is modern HTTP proxy and load balancer for microservices, heimdall can be integrated with via the [ForwardAuth Middleware](https://doc.traefik.io/traefik/middlewares/http/forwardauth/) by making use of the available [Decision API]({{ site.baseurl }}{% link index.md %}).
+[Traefik Proxy](https://doc.traefik.io/traefik/) is a modern HTTP proxy and load balancer for microservices, heimdall can be integrated with via the [ForwardAuth Middleware](https://doc.traefik.io/traefik/middlewares/http/forwardauth/) by making use of the [Decision API]({{< relref "/docs/introduction/architecture.md#decision-api" >}}).
+In such setup, traefik delegates authentication and authorization to heimdall.
+If heimdall answers with a 2XX code, traefik grants access and forwards the original request to the upstream service.
+Otherwise, the response  from heimdall is returned to the client.

 To achieve this,

-* configure traefik
+* Configure traefik
-  * to make use of the aforesaid ForwardAuth middleware by setting the address property to the decision api endpoint and
+  * to make use of the aforesaid ForwardAuth middleware by setting the `address` property to the decision api endpoint and
-  * by including the required header name(s), heimdall sets in the HTTP responses into the authResponseHeaders property.
+  * configure the `authResponseHeaders` to contain the required header name(s), heimdall sets in the HTTP responses (depends on your [Mutators]({{< relref "/docs/configuration/pipeline/mutators.md" >}}) configuration).
-* configure the route of your service to make use of this middleware
+* Configure the route of your service to make use of this middleware.

+{{< warning >}}
+Traefik makes use of `X-Forwarded-*` HTTP headers to forward the HTTP method, protocol, host, etc. to the ForwardAuth middleware.
+These headers can be spoofed, if no caution is taken.
+To ensure, heimdall accepts such headers only from trusted sources, you should consider setting trusted proxies in heimdall's decision api configuration.
+{{< /warning >}}

-Example (using Docker labels):
+**Example (using Docker labels)**

 ```yaml
 edge-router: